top of page

 El Cabrón

-Depth: 30 m | Currents: Sometimes
+Depth: 30 m | Currents: Sometimes | Good for Advanced diver

 🌟 What you can see: groupers, barracudas, amberjacks, different types of rays.Rays, Trumpet Fish, Cuttlefish, moray eel